dgcfung/cheesy-sql-exercise/README.md

 - Fork and clone this repo.
 - Use the cheesy.sql as your "answer sheet"
+- Use the base.sql as your "seed file"
 - From the command line, let's create a new database called `cheeses_db` and populate it with the data below.

 ```